Engineering Senior Director (semi-retired) and Master Black Belt and Adjoint Professor

-Eric Maass is currently the Senior Master Black Belt and Engineering Director for DFSS / DRM for Medtronic CRDM, and developed the DFSS / DRM Green Belt and Black Belt curricula.
-Dr. Maass had 30 years of experience with Motorola, ranging from Research and Development through Manufacturing, to Director of Operations for a $160 Million business and Director of Design and Systems Engineering, and Director and Lead Master Black Belt for Design for Six Sigma at Motorola.
+Eric Maass recently retired as the Senior Master Black Belt and Senior Engineering Director for DFSS / DRM for Medtronic Restorative Therapies Group and developed the DFSS / DRM Green Belt, Black Belt and Master Black Belt curricula.
+He now does training, coaching and consulting with several excellent companies.
+Dr. Maass had 11 years of experience with Medtronic after 30 years of experience with Motorola, ranging from Research and Development through Manufacturing, to Director of Operations for a $160 Million business and Director of Design and Systems Engineering, and Director and Lead Master Black Belt for Design for Six Sigma at Motorola.
 He co-developed and was Lead Instructor for most of Motorola Universitys Six Sigma courses.
-Dr. Maass was a co-founder of Six Sigma at Motorola, and a key advocate for the focus on Variance Reduction; his article on a Strategy to Reduce Variance was published in 1987, months after Motorola announced Six Sigma.
+Dr. Maass was a co-founder of Six Sigma at Motorola, and a key advocate for the focus on Variance Reduction; his article on A Strategy to Reduce Variance was published in 1987, months after Motorola announced Six Sigma.
 He invented Yield Surface Modeling, a patented method for multiple response optimization that resulted in over 60 first pass successful new products.
 He co-authored the Handbook of Fiber Optic Data Communication and Applying Design for Six Sigma to Software and Hardware Systems.
 Dr. Maass also provided a variety of chapters in books and articles ranging from concept selection to augmentation of design of experiments to multiple response optimization to advanced decision making methods.
 Dr. Maass has a diverse educational background, with a bachelors in Biological Sciences, masters in Chemical and Biomedical Engineering, doctorate in Industrial and Systems Engineering, and considerable experience in Electrical Engineering.

 Master Black Belt